mi-da/learning-to-learn-CAS/index.md

 <img src="notebook_files/figure-html/unnamed-chunk-3-1.png" style="display: block; margin: auto;" />

-There are two methods allowing establishing evaluation  criteria for the number ofclusters K to adopt: silhouette values and the bootstrap method.
+There are two methods allowing establishing evaluation criteria for the number of clusters K: silhouette values and the bootstrap method.

 Silhouette Analysis: